segmentio/commute-heatmap/README.md

-# commute-heatmap
-Where should you locate your office to minimize commutes for your team?
+# Where should you put your office to minimize team commute time?

 This script computes median commute times for your existing team to various office locations in San Francisco.